Troubleshooting Video Performance

-Appearance of buffering on page refresh in Chrome
+The appearance of buffering when refreshing in Chrome

-Chrome has started enforcing rules that determine weather or not a video can autoplay on page load (Oct 2018).
+Chrome has started enforcing rules that determine whether or not a video can autoplay on page load (Oct 2018).
 Chrome may prevent a video from automatic playback, and this may cause the buffering icon to show in the video player.
-As a work around, you can pause and play the video, playback will then start.
+As a workaround, you can pause and play the video, playback will then start.
 Once Chrome "trusts" the Linux Academy website, this issue will no longer occur.
 We are currently looking into solutions for this issue.

 - Clear your browser cache, log out, close your browser, and then log back in and retry the video(s) that had issues.